 I am a strong believer in the theory that skills can be taught but cultural values are hard to unlearn or change.
 Choosing a startup just because the brand is famous or fast growing may not be the best way to shortlist prospective companies to join.
 You may get through the initial stages thanks to a fat pay package.
 But soon, you may find that you are not driven by their vision or culture.
 It gets harder by the day to keep oneself motivated.

+I added two of my own categories around cultural values and a list of factors that will help me decide on the winner.
 I got job offers from 3 startups from the matrix.
 I chose ZapStitch (later rebranded as Pipemonk).
 Some startups from the matrix are growing fast while couple have closed shop.
 I am blurring out the names as they might/might not like being mentioned.

 2. Build a resume customized for a startup’s culture

 Startups are built by breaking the mould.
 One of the proven ways to get the attention of startups is to build a resume that gives similar signs about you.
 Don’t submit templated resumes.
 See how you can modify your resume to mention your experience and fit for the cultural values of the startup you want to join.

 For example, if there is a company that values transparency, mention how you built open channels of communication between teams or shared reporting data with multiple teams for their learning and better decision making.